The similarity problem and hyperreflexivity of von Neumann algebras: Injective von Neumann algebras and w*-similarity property

 \textbf{Acknowledgements}: We are grateful to Professors M. Anoussis and A. Katavolos for their helpful comments and suggestions during the preperation of this paper.
 We would like also to express our appreciation to Professor N. Ozawa for providing us useful information about type $II_1$ factors.
+Finally, we would like to thank the referee for carefully reading the paper and making significant improvements.

 ------------------------------------------------------------------------